-Each method shows similar performance with differences in completeness.
-The improvement of the results is performed by taking into account the advantages and disadvantages of the methods.
-For Zurich dataset, regarding completeness, the reference data has been generated using aerial images, and some buildings are in construction process.
-In the construction areas, these buildings were measured as fully completed, although they were only partly constructed in reality.
-On the other hand, due to the temporal difference between the reference vector and Lidar data, the completeness of Lidarbased methods (methods 3 and 4) has also been negatively affected. $((1 \cap 2) \cap 4) \cup 3$ combination eliminates the errors resulted by the shadow on vegetation, the airplane objects, shadow regions.
+Figure 12.
+Left: buildings without the regions which covered by shadow in $((1 \cap 2) \cap 4)$, Right: more complete roofs with $((1 \cap 2) \cap 4) \cup 3$.

 After the quality analysis with the reference data, the correctness has been calculated as 91% and the omission error is 7%.
-More details can be found in Demir et al. (2009).
+More details can be found in (Demir et al, 2009)

 Shadow related errors have also been seen in the results of Vaihingen dataset.
-While the result from method 3 is not available, only $((1 \cap 2) \cap 4)$ combination has been done.
+While the result from method 3 is not available, only $((1\cap 2) \cap 4)$ combination has been done.
 The result of this combination contains the regions which are in the results of the all methods, so the result is expected to be more accurate but less complete.
-After the quality analysis with the reference data, the correctness has been calculated as 92% and the omission error is 28%.
+After the quality analysis with the reference data, the correctness has been calculated as 88% and the omission error is 17%.
 The later approach which is detection of roof surfaces will eliminate the non-building objects.